semihucann/hairdressers/docs/source/user/member4.rst

 -----------------

 Post Comment page is the page where users enter new comment.
 A user should enter title of the post and content of the post.
+Comment of the post will be shown under the post user commented.

 .. figure:: pictures/newcomment.PNG
    :scale: 70 %